Alen-S-J/Brain_Tumor_Analysis/README.md

 ## Results

-The results of the brain tumor analysis can be found in the `evaluation.ipynb` notebook.
+The results of the brain tumor analysis can be found in the `code.ipynb` notebook.
 The evaluation includes metrics such as accuracy, precision, recall, and F1-score, which provide insights into the model's performance.

 ## Conclusion